Daphne Guinness

+Hon.
 Daphne Diana Joan Susanna Guinness (born 9 November 1967) is an English fashion designer, socialite, actress, film producer, and musician.

 Early life

 Her father is Jonathan Guinness, 3rd Baron Moyne, the eldest son of Diana Mitford and Bryan Guinness.
+Her mother is Suzanne Lisney (died 2005), her father's second wife.
+Her brother is Hon.
+Sebastian Walter Denis Guinness (born 1964).

 Diana Mitford was the daughter of David Freeman-Mitford, 2nd Baron Redesdale, the father of the Mitford sisters.
 Mitford divorced Guinness and married the leader of the British Union of Fascists, Sir Oswald Mosley, 6th Baronet of Ancoats.
 Daphne Guinness has said she did not know of Mosley's political affiliations, before she heard in 1980 on the BBC News that he had died.

-As a child, Guinness grew up moving between the country houses owned by her family in England and Ireland, and a villa in Spain, where Salvador Dalí was a family friend.
+As a child, Daphne Guinness grew up moving between the country houses owned by her family in England and Ireland, and a villa in Spain, where Salvador Dalí was a family friend.
 She later lived in New York with her half-sister, Catherine Guinness, who was working as a Personal Assistant to Andy Warhol.